sas1ana/DSND-Capstone/README.md

 ### Improvements
 Improvements to the above results could be possible by applying e.g. the following approaches:

- - Include more features e.g. Location
+•	Creating more number of features
- - Try more models, e.g. Deep Learning models
+•	Training on a larger dataset, by deploying on cloud (AWS, IBM cloud)
- - Use Grid Search for hyperparameter tuning
+•	Try more models, e.g. Deep Learning models
- - Try to find an additional data source which could be helpful for the considered task
+•	Try to find an additional data source which could be helpful for the considered task